zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 <h3 id="convertto-methods">4.6.12 ConvertTo\* Methods</h3>

 These methods convert an object to the requested type using language-specific (based on the default language in the Engine property) conversions.
 These may be implicit only, or include explicit conversion too.
 The conversions do not modify obj.
 Obj may be returned if it is already the requested type.
-You can use Unwrap&lt;T&gt; after ConvertTo&lt;T&gt; on ObjectHandle to get a local T for the result.
+You can use Unwrap\<T\> after ConvertTo\<T\> on ObjectHandle to get a local T for the result.

 If any of the arguments is null, then these throw an ArgumentNullException.